 There are various locations where barn lights could prove useful.
-These include the workshop, garage, driveway, or in an actual barn.
-Whichever use that you put the light, ensure that you place it high enough so that the light can shine over the area downwards.
+These include the workshop, garage, driveway, or an actual barn.
+Whichever use you put the light, ensure that you place it high enough so that the light can shine over the area downwards.

 Barn lights could also be used in indoor settings such as rustic bathrooms and country kitchens.
 Additionally, you could get creative and use barn sconces to frame the master bed or add task lighting to the study.

 We have already mentioned that there are different options of barn lights that you could make use of.
 Let’s look at them in-depth.

 As you may have guessed, this type is characterized by a curved arm that extends the shade from the wall to light up the surfaces below.
 This makes it ideal for large areas such as warehouses, entryways, and over garage doors.